AlexeyPechnikov/pygmtsar/README.md

 ## PyGMTSAR Live Examples on Google Colab Pro

-Additionally, I share more complex SBAS and PSI use cases on my [Patreon](https://www.patreon.com/pechnikov) for subscribers.
-Please note that Google Colab Pro is a paid service, and accessing these examples requires a paid membership.
+Additionally, I share more complex SBAS and PSI use cases, which are available on Google Colab Pro, on my [Patreon](https://www.patreon.com/pechnikov) for subscribers.
+Please note, Google Colab Pro is a paid service, costing $10/month, and accessing these examples requires a separate paid membership of $20/month.

 * InSAR analysis on Gastein Valley, Austria, 2021–2023.
 SBAS and PSI example featuring 58 Sentinel-1 SLC and between 200 to 1400 interferograms.